-g.
+l.
 Research and development costs:

-Research and development costs are charged to the statement of income as incurred.
-SFAS No. 86, "Accounting for the Costs of Computer Software to be Sold, Leased or Otherwise Marketed", requires capitalization of certain software development costs subsequent to the establishment of technological feasibility.
-Based on the Company's product development process, technological feasibility is established upon completion of a detail program design.
-Costs incurred by the Company between completion of the working models and the point at which the products are ready for general release, have been insignificant.
-Therefore, all research and development costs have been expensed.
+Research and development costs incurred in the process of software production before establishment of technological feasibility, are charged to expenses as incurred.
+Costs of the production of a product master incurred subsequent to the establishment of technological feasibility are capitalized according to the principles set forth in SFAS No. 86, "Accounting for the Costs of Computer Software to be Sold, Leased or Otherwise Marketed".
+Based on the Company's product development process, technological feasibility is established upon completion of a working model.

+Costs incurred by the Company between completion of the working model and the point at which the product is ready for general release have been capitalized.